wurstscript/wurstscript.github.io/_doc/blog/thissummerinwurst.md

 We hope you’ll find this summary informative.
 Please do give us some feedback as we plan to write curated content like this more frequently in the future.

-As usual, we chat all things wurst at the [#inwc.de-maps](https://kiwiirc.com/client/irc.quakenet.org/#inwc.de-maps) IRC channel.
+As usual, we chat all things wurst at the [Discord](https://discord.gg/mSHZpWcadz).